Oil for greasingolive, vegetable or sunflower oil are all fine

 Sourdough

-Cover the bowl again with clingfilm/clear shower cap and set aside for another 30 minutes.
+Cover and set aside for 30 minutes.

-Use this calculator to work out your bulk fermentation times.My kitchen is about 22℃, and I find the bulk fermentation takes about 5 hours.
-Generally, when ready, the dough will have pretty much doubled in size, have a bit of a shiny, slightly domed top, and a few bubbles may be poking through at the edges.
+Use this calculator to work out your bulk fermentation times (or ask ChatGPT!).My dough was 71.4 ℉, my kitchen was about 20℃ and I left my dough to bulk ferment for 7 hours.Generally, when ready, the dough will have pretty much doubled in size, have a bit of a shiny, slightly domed top, and a few bubbles may be poking through at the edges.
 You should be able to pull a segment up, and it will stretch into a thin sheath without breaking.
 This is known as the windowpane effect.

 Lightly flour your work surface and tip your dough out onto it.